Aviation Parkway (Ottawa)

-The Aviation Parkway is a parkway in Ottawa, Ontario, Canada.
+The Aviation Parkway is a scenic parkway in Ottawa, Ontario, Canada.

+Route description

-The parkway begins at Highway 417 and proceeds north, passing beside Ken Steele Park and Ottawa's only French college, La Cité collégiale.
-It continues north, passing beside the national headquarters of the Canada Mortgage and Housing Corporation, crossing Montreal Road, passing beside the Montfort Hospital, and ending at the Canadian Aviation Museum.
+The parkway begins at Highway 417 and proceeds north, passing beside Ken Steele Park and Ottawa's only French college, Collège La Cité.
+It continues north, passing beside the national headquarters of the Canada Mortgage and Housing Corporation, crossing Montreal Road, and passing beside the Montfort Hospital.
+It ends at the Canadian Aviation Museum and Rockcliffe Airport.

 The parkway is bordered on either side by significant woods and fields that are the property of the National Capital Commission.

+History

+The Aviation Parkway is the youngest of the NCC's scenic parkways, having been built in 1988.
 Being a federal roadway, the Aviation Parkway is patrolled by the RCMP instead of the local police force.

+The northern terminus of the parkway is a contentious candidate for the site of Ottawa's easternmost interprovincial bridge.
+The bridge would cross the Ottawa River via Kettle Island, connecting Ottawa to Gatineau, Quebec.
+A bridge has been proposed at this site dating back as far as 1888, and proposals have been put forward and shelved regularly in the modern era.